Mouliga/M1_Project-goal_UTI/1_Requirements/README.md

 # SWOT Analysis:

 # Strengthness:
-  *.ATM machines are easy to use
+ ATM machines are easy to use
  The ability to access one's account 24/7 at multiple locations

 # Weakness: